fairbanksio/bender-bot/README.md

 - On [Slack](https://api.slack.com/apps), provide the ngrok url as the endpoint under Event Subscriptions.
 - Invite the bot to a channel and send a sample message

+## Docker

+bender-bot is also available for deployment via Docker: `docker run -d -p 3000:3000 jonfairbanks/bender-bot`

 ## To Do
 - [x] Slack Event Support
 - [x] Docker Support